andersx/andersx.github.io/_posts/2013-12-05-compiling-open-babel-with-python.md

 blogger_orig_url: https://combichem.blogspot.com/2013/12/compiling-open-babel-with-python.html
 ---

+This blog will show you how to compile **Open Babel** from source with Python bindings.

 ## 🛠️ How to Compile Open Babel with Python Bindings

 Use the commands below to compile **Open Babel** from source with Python bindings: